matehat/brewer.js/readme.md

 * `brewer init <template_name>`

     This command tells brewer to make a Brewfile in the current directory, according to the template provided, and make an initial directory structure to support the project.

+* `brewer install`

+    This command tells Brewer.js to install all missing Node.js modules that it needs to work properly with the current project.
+For instance, had I put a few `@coffeescript` source directives in the project's Brewfile, Brewer.js will make sure the coffee-script module is available, installing it under its own project directory if not.

 ### MIT License